 - a.
 Put a "CAUTION: INFLAM-MABLE" sign in workshop. - b.
-Be sure to furnish workshop with an asphyxiator. - c.
+Be sure to furnish the workshop with a CO2 fire extinguisher. - c.
 Be sure to disconnect battery ground cable before conducting operations. - d.
 Put drained fuel in an explosion-proof container and put on lid securely.